Difegue/LANraragi/tools/Documentation/installing-lanraragi/windows.md

 ## Download a Release

+You can directly install LANraragi from the [Microsoft Store](ms-windows-store://pdp/?productid=XP9K4NMNPDMH6L).
+This will install the latest release.
-You can download the latest Windows MSI Installer on the [Release Page](https://github.com/Difegue/LANraragi/releases), starting from 0.6.7.
+As an alternative, you can always download the latest Windows MSI Installer on the [Release Page](https://github.com/Difegue/LANraragi/releases).

 {% hint style="info" %}
-Prior to 0.6.7, Windows releases were available as .zips containing a PowerShell script installer.

 Windows Nightlies are available [here](https://nightly.link/Difegue/LANraragi/workflows/push-continous-delivery/dev).
 {% endhint %}

 ## Installation

 Simply execute the installer package.
+(The MS Store will do this for you if you went that way)

-You should get a few security prompts from Windows as the installer isn't signed; These are perfectly normal.
+You might get a SmartScreen prompt from Windows (doesn't seem to happen with the Store) as the installer isn't signed; These are perfectly normal.
 \(If you're wondering why I don't sign installers, [this](https://gaby.dev/posts/code-signing) article is a good read.\)

+{% hint style="info" %}
+MS Store installs will be installed to the default location.
+If you don't want the app to install in %AppData%, consider downloading the installer and running it manually.
+{% endhint %}

 {% hint style="warning" %}
 The installer will tell you about this anyways, but LRR for Windows **requires** the Windows Subsystem for Linux to function properly.